qiuresearch/SeqFold2D/README.md

 ## Examples

 ### Brew data for training
 You only need to pre-process data if you are going to train a SeqFold2D model with your own data.
 The best starting place is a folder of bpseq, ct, or dbn files.
-Run the following command to generate a pkl file (saved from a pd.DataFrame) for training.
+Run the following command to generate a pkl file (saved from a pd.DataFrame) from a folder of dbn files.

 `seqfold2d.sh brew_dbn [folder-name]`

-Replace brew_dbn by brew_ct for ct format and by brew_bpseq for bpseq format.
-The extension of each data file must be bpseq, ct, or dbn.
-If otherwise, pass `-ct_suffix <suffix without .>` to seqfold2d.sh (yes, use -ct_suffix even for brew_dbn or brew_bpseq).
+- Replace brew_dbn by brew_ct for ct format and by brew_bpseq for bpseq format.
+- The extension of each data file must be bpseq, ct, or dbn.
+- If with different extensions, pass `-ct_suffix <suffix without .>` to seqfold2d.sh (yes, use -ct_suffix even for brew_dbn or brew_bpseq).

 Three files will be saved:
 - folder-name.pkl for training